Blog – Posted on Monday, Jun 01

 36. Persepolis by Marjane Satrapi

-Marjane Satrapi’s Persepolis is an immersing graphic memoir based on the author’s childhood in the Iranian capital of Tehran during the Islamic Revolution.
+Marjane Satrapi’s Persepolis is an immersive graphic memoir based on the author’s childhood in the Iranian capital of Tehran during the Islamic Revolution.
 As she grows up during a tumultuous chapter of the country’s history, her story is both a coming-of-age tale and a historical chronicle.
 Satrapi’s stark, black-and-white artwork supplements her text to create a thoroughly memorable reading experience.

 Freakonomics, the famous book by Steven D. Levitt and Stephen J. Dubner, reveals “the hidden side of everything,” as its subtitle makes clear.
 It’s a bold claim, but not one that it fails to live up to.
 The authors make the case for constantly asking questions, challenging accepted truths, and looking at facts and data in a novel way.
 Freakonomics is a witty, eye-opening interpretation of the economy, suitable to any reader with an interest in why things work the way they do.